The Seventh Fetter

 Elsewhere in the Buddhist tradition, the seventh Mahayana stage (bhumi) is typically translated as “going (far) away”, and leaving behind all previous notions of what and who is real and happening.
 If one reads the so-called "Perfection of Wisdom" canonical literature which describes the bhumis, the description of the experience of the seventh bhumi is exactly that of the seventh fetter.
 Thus, it is here that these two “path descriptions”, the fetters and the bhumis, more closely and obviously converge.
 Among other things, we can now more fully understand the vow of the beginner who aspires to fully awaken (a bodhisattva), where one commits to help all beings awaken even though there are no “beings” to help.
 Though an enigmatic undertaking at first, this vow no longer has any cognitive dissonance: “as things don’t exist, so they exist” becomes a more or less accurate description of what is simply happening.

 Examining these four meditative states, in reverse order, can help illustrate what this fetter is all about.
-If the the 8th fetter that “I Am” or “I Exist” is in place, we naturally want to be able to point to something else that is “not me” in order to affirm that we exist.
-To do this, our fundamental assumption (and the actual fetter here) is that we have something called “perception” by which we can possibly perceive or detect other existing things, a “thing detector” if you will.
+If the 8th fetter that “I Am” or “I Exist” is in place, we naturally want to be able to point to something else that is “not me” in order to affirm that we exist.
+To do this, our fundamental assumption (and the actual fetter here) is that we have something called “perception” by which we can possibly detect or apprehend other existing things, a “thing detector” if you will.
 Next, we assume that there are actual things here and there which we can perceive or detect, and which are as real as we are; in other words, we believe that "somethingness" is real.
 We then suppose there is an entire system of consciousness (such as an “eye consciousness” and its associated infrastructure) by which we see or discern a particular thing, an “ear consciousness” by which we hear particular sounds and so forth; it is with this apparatus by which we identify what exactly the thing we perceive actually is.
 Finally, we mentally create the notion of “space”, which we assume is finite and even measurable, as the context within all these real things exist.

 When we quiet our minds in meditation, these four layers of assumption “peel off” in the reverse order to which they were created.
 We first see that space isn’t actually a finite quantity or entity, and it can be rather disorienting when, even as a temporary meditative ‘state’, we suddenly experience ourselves as floating about with no spatial reference.
 The next step is to further relax our mental interpreting by which we see that “consciousness” is not finite either: there really isn’t a discernible eye consciousness, hearing consciousness, etc. that perceives actual shapes and colors, sounds or anything else.
 In the third meditative “state”, the very notion of "thingness" or “somethingness” falls away, by which we no longer assume that there are any inherent divisions or boundaries that any particular “thing” might have.
 Finally, in the fourth stage, we experience first-hand that there is no faculty or ability called perception, a “thing detector” or anything else that could allow us to recognize a particular something in the first place.